juansnow01/FOSSopedia/README.md

 A lot of folks with tell you that telegram is also an option but they aren't FOSS as far as I know, they do have some open source clients though, DENIED!

-With regard to privacy, mobile is a nightmare compared to desktop/laptops but this is simply to showcase the FOSS pass I use on my iOS device for those looking to incorporate some FOSS into their iPhone.
+With regard to privacy, mobile is a nightmare compared to desktop/laptops but this is simply to showcase the FOSS apps I use on my iOS device for those looking to incorporate some FOSS into their iPhone.